Am I Ready for EMDR Therapy Intensives?

 Have you done some prior therapy or personal work?

-Many clients who pursue EMDR intensives have already done some therapy in the past.
+Many clients who pursue EMDR intensives have already done some therapy/healing work in the past.
 They may have developed awareness about their patterns but feel stuck in fully shifting them.
 Trauma healing intensives can be especially powerful when you're ready to go deeper into the material you've already identified.

 Are you feeling stuck despite your best efforts?